-Servicing should be carried out annually by a competent person such as a registered engineer, and must include changing the oxypilot.
-This is a condition of the manufacturers guarantee.
+Servicing should be carried out annually by a competent person such as a GAS SAFE registered engineer.

 The service should include visually checking the chimney and fire opening for accumulations of debris and a smoke test to check for positive up-draught in the chimney.

-The condition of the fuelbed ceramics & coals should be checked and if necessary the whole set should be replaced with a genuine replacement set.
-After any servicing work a gas tightness check must always be carried out.
+The condition of the fulebed should be checked and if necessary the whole set should be replaced with a genuine replacement set.

+After any servicing work a gas tightness test must always be carried out.